Above: Young Australian Lotus Thompson, photographed in early 1923. Enlargement of a photo in author’s collection.

 There is another story here of course – and it’s not to do with burned legs.
 Even if the event was a stunt, was Lotus a victim of a publicity machine that chewed up young women like her?
 Or was she creatively playing the system and trying to take some initiative to manage her own destiny?
 Self publicity was then, as it is today, an important activity for aspiring stars.

 “The San Francisco Examiner” ran this article with the photo shown above.
 It was very easy to be stereotyped, even in 1936.
 29 April, 1936.
 Via Newspapers.com

-Unfortunately, of the last years of her life we know nothing, except that she lived comfortably on Laurel Canyon Drive and later in Burbank.
+Unfortunately, we know nothing of the last years of her life, except that she lived comfortably on Laurel Canyon Drive and later in Burbank.
 She had no children from either marriage.
 She died in California in 1963, aged only 59.
-Her parents both succumed to pneumonia in late 1934, at Cootamundra, New South Wales.
+Both her parents had succumbed to pneumonia in late 1934, at Cootamundra, New South Wales.
 Her brother Eric and father Archie both worked at the Cullinga Mine near Cootamundra, New South Wales.

 Lotus’s advice on beauty appeared in “The Buffalo Times” (Buffalo, New York) 5 April 1924.
 “Get plenty of out of door exercise” she said.
 Via Newspapers.com